 - parquet nacional los haitises – translating to mountainous land, this park is part of the last few tropical forests in the country.
 There are mangroves trees covering a wide area of the park as well as caves.
 The park also featured in Hollywood movies like Jurassic Park.

-Activities in The Dominican Republic in the winter
+Activities in The Dominican Republic in the fall, winter, or spring

 - Whale watching – during the winter, over 2000 whales make their way to the Samana Sanctuary.
 The humpback whales are quite comfortable in these waters as they are off-limits to boats except whale watching vessels.